9. The Lineage of Jesus

 THE MEANING OF ADOPTION

 To adopt means to accept.
 To adopt a child means to accept that child as one’s own.
-When we think of adoption we think of it as a legal action by which a person takes into his family a child not his own, and usually not even related to him, for the purpose of treating him as and giving him all the privileges of his own child.
-In other words it is action by which we take someone in, who is not part of our family, and grant them all the privileges of being our true child.
+When we think of adoption we think of it as a legal action by which a person takes into his family a child not his own, and usually not even related to him, for the purpose of treating him and giving him all the privileges of his own child.
+In other words, it is an action by which we take someone, who is not part of our family and grant them all the privileges of being our true child.

 Note: That is why the scripture says that God would give Jesus the throne of his father David.
 Luke 1:32 “He shall be great, and shall be called the Son of the Highest: and the Lord God shall give unto him the throne of his father David:”

 The genealogy in Matthew indicates that it was through the line of Joseph that Jesus had the right to inherit the throne of David as the King of the Jews.
 The Davidic line was passed down through the sons of David, of which Joseph was a direct descendant through King Solomon.
 Therefore Jesus was also in the line of succession, with Joseph as his legal father.